jjhollar/PPSRun3Utils/PPSRun3Utils/README_DiamondRadiographiesEfficienices.md

         time-track or rechit is found, the efficiency can artificially appear >100%.
 Adding a tighter pixel-diamond matching cut for the efficiency numerator should improve this

    * By default, all timing rechits are used.
-For the ToT plots, the code should be changed to use only rechits with a valid ToT>0
+In order to make sensible ToT plots, the code should be changed to use only rechits with a valid ToT>0